 Our client’s previous agency’s marketing efforts were valiant, but ultimately ineffective.

-Prior to working with 434 Marketing, our client contracted an agency to write “blog posts.”
+Prior to working with 434 Marketing, our client contracted an agency to “write blog posts.”
 These posts attempted to educate potential clients on various topics related to revenue cycle management.
 While the posts were well-written, they weren’t generating results for the client.
 The posts were typically fairly broad, and covered competitive topics with high keyword difficulty (think: Medicare, Medicaid, and SSI).
-The posts were driving <100 visitors per month, and weren’t converting leads.
-Our client believed in the power of content marketing, and was frustrated at the lack of results.
+The posts were driving <100 visitors per month, and when looking at the data, not converting leads.
+Our client believed in the power of content marketing, and was frustrated by the lack of results.
 So, they brought on a new vendor: 434 Marketing.

 As we got to know our client, we identified a few hurdles right off the bat.
 The first step to crafting a winning strategy was to understand where our client was coming from, and what challenges we would face together.